Ucommercenet/Ucommerce-Seeder/README.md

 Ucommerce.Seeder
 ===

-This small tool in invaluable for creating medium, large and huge databases with lots of product data.
+This small tool is invaluable for creating medium, large and huge databases with lots of product data.

 Ever tried implementing a webshop on a database with two products in it?
 It performs well.
 Until reality strikes and the production database contains 100.000s of products and prices.